Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 ### !callout-success

-## Try It: Connect to Your DB
+## Try It: Connect to Your Database

-Connect to your new DB now before moving on to make view, create, and drop tables.
+Connect to your new database now before moving on to make view, create, and drop tables.

 ### !end-callout

 ## Viewing Tables

-View all tables that are within the connected database using `\dt`
+We can view a list of all tables that are within the connected database using the `\dt` command.

 ```
 simons_example_db=# \dt
 ```

-If no tables within this db exist (which is usually true for newly created dbs), we will get the feedback `Did not find any relations.`
+If no tables within this database exist (which is usually true for newly created databases), we will get the feedback `Did not find any relations.`

 Otherwise, this will list databases by name.
 Here is an example listing: